 Another big blunder is talking too much!!
 Both men and women are guilty of this.
-Showing your date that you can talk under water in not a very good sign.
-It sounds like you are sales person selling yourself!
+Showing your date that you can talk underwater is not a very good sign.
+It sounds like you are a salesperson selling yourself!

 Related article: First date chit-chat nerves

 Did you know the most fascinating person to talk about is yourself, so share a little, and let your date shine and as they talk about their greatest experiences, and moments.
 It’s a great way to break the ice and for you to get to know that person.
 Have fun with it and laugh!